-In Year 3 you must choose 120 credits of optional modules.
+In Year 3 you must choose 90 credits worth of optional modules from the Department of Economics.

 Section 4 - Progressing through each year of your degree course

 For further information on the progression and award requirements for your degree, please refer to Royal Holloway's Academic Regulations.